MECHANICAL IMPACT TESTING

-Mechanical impact (IK) coding, or international mechanical protection, is the degree of protection an enclosure provides against harmful external mechanical impacts such as vandalism or accidental contact.
+Mechanical impact testing is performed on products.
+It is used to assess the level of protection against harmful external mechanical impacts such as vandalism or accidental contact.

 Part 2: Power switchgear and controlgear assemblies

 Part 3: Distribution boards intended to be operated by ordinary persons (DBO)

 IEC/BS EN 62271